Banani-Rath/azure-devops-server-docs-pr/docs/release-notes/azuredevops2019.md

 ### Support for Azure SQL Database

 In order to simplify the experience of running Azure DevOps 2019 in Azure, we've enabled support for Azure SQL Database (General Purpose S3 and above).
 This will allow you to leverage extensive [backup features](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-automated-backups) and [scaling options](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-service-tiers) to suit your needs while reducing the administrative overhead of running the service.
 Note that your Host VM must be located in the same Azure region as your database in order to keep latency low.
+See the [documentation](https://docs.microsoft.com/en-us/tfs/server/install/install-azure-sql) for more information.

 ### We will be removing the client object model and SOAP APIs in future versions